Meg & Dia: 2008–2009: Touring, Here, here and here

-Here, here and here was released on April 21, over a year after recording was completed.
+Here, Here and Here was released on April 21, over a year after recording was completed.
 It was sold in three formats- CD, CD + DVD package, and on vinyl.
 The album marks the band's first new release since signing with Warner Bros. (distributed through Sire Records) and the first with the band's current lineup.
 Musically, the album differs from previous efforts, as a result of experimentation with new instruments (strings, synths, harmonica and alternative percussion) and the inclusion of guest vocals (Tom Higgenson on "Bored Of Your Love").
 Tonally, the album includes more mature themes such as religion ("Black Wedding") and politics ("Are There Giants Too, In The Dance?").
 In contrast to the heavily literature-inspired Something Real, only one song from here, here and here has been definitively linked to a novel ("Hug Me" was inspired by Brave New World), and several songs were written by Dia in response to her then recent breakup ("Going Away").
 The title of the album comes from the eponymous closing track, which alludes to the composition process of Mozart in the lines: "'Here, Here, and Here.'
 He pointed to his heart and mind and ears."

 The first single from the new album, "What If", was released on January 27.
 The second single, "Black Wedding", was released a week later.
 The video for "Black Wedding" was released exclusively on April 14, for play on MTV and MTV.com.

-Meg, Dia and Nick appeared in an episode of the BETA Records TV show where they promoted Here, Here and Here.
+Meg, Dia and Price appeared in an episode of the BETA Records TV show where they promoted Here, Here and Here.
 The episode included clips of the band performing "Going Away".
 The band participated in the Warped Tour 2009.
 This was their third Warped appearance.

 On October 16, the band posted on their website a new song called "5 Reasons."
 Meg commented that it is about a conversation she and her sister had with her mother while they were on break from a tour.
 From October 17 to November 29, the band toured the United States with Never Shout Never, Now, Now Every Children, and Carter Hulsey.
 Members of the band were featured in Never Shout Never's music video, "What is Love?"
 Dashboard Confessional joined the tour from November 8–29.